 David has been hiking in the Weminuche for years.
 In fact this was his 9th trip to the area.

 Day 1: David and I got dropped off in Cunningham Gulch and hiked up to the Highland Mary Lakes and camped near Verde Lake.
-A group passed us with two lamas and a baby which is not something you see everyday in the high country.
+A group passed us with two lamas, and a fly fishing combo which is not something you see everyday in the high country.
 That evening the fish were jumping like crazy in Verde Lake.